-But just as when you’re painting a wall, carrying out the task the way the experts do is a must to avoid damage to the wood and complete the task in the most efficient way.
+But just as when you’re painting a room, carrying out the task the way the experts do is a must to avoid damage to the wood and complete the task in the most efficient way.

 To make achieving all these goals easy, we’ve put together an essential guide.